 With many students in Poznań you would expect it to have a strong cultural flavour and Poznan does not disappoint with theatres, a philharmonic, galleries and the Polish Dance Theatre as well as the Poznanskie Slowiki Choir.
 Poznan is a candidate city for European Capital of Culture in 2016.

 Poland Travel Guide is a travel Guide about the country of Polska which is located in central Europe.
-You are very welcome to visit our site and we hope that you will enjoy the experience.
+You are very welcome to visit my site and I hope that you will enjoy the experience.

-Our guide is easy to use as each village, town and city has it's own page just like Poznań Travel Guide, with useful information for the visitor.
-Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.
+My guide is easy to use as each village, town and city has it's own page just like Poznań Travel Guide, with useful information for the visitor.
+Not all sections appearing on the left of my guide, on this place may have information as this is an ongoing project.

 It may be the case that sections of Poznań Travel Guide has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to us.